Hexxeh/rpi-update/README.md

 You can use it to automate updates.

+#### `WANT_PI4`

+If you want the tool to also download the Raspberry Pi 4 firmware, run:

+    sudo WANT_PI4=1 rpi-update

+By default, Pi 4 firmware is not downloaded on system running with a lower pi version.

 ## Troubleshooting

 There are two possible problems related to SSL certificates that may prevent